 5.2 Directions

-- Cooking the Pasta: Bring a large pot of salted water to a boil.
-Add the pasta and cook according to package directions until al dente.
-Drain and set aside, reserving a bit of the pasta water.
+- Cooking the Pasta: Bring a big pot of salted water to a boil.
+Add pasta and cook till al dente.
+Drain and keep a little pasta water.

-- Making the Sauce: In a large skillet, heat the olive oil over medium heat.
-Add the minced garlic and sauté for 1-2 minutes until fragrant.
-Pour in the diced tomatoes, along with their juice, and let simmer for 5 minutes.
+- Making the Sauce: In a skillet, heat olive oil on medium.
+Add garlic and cook for 1-2 minutes till you smell it.
+Pour in tomatoes with juice and simmer for 5 minutes.

-- Combining Ingredients: Stir in the cream, and season with salt and pepper.
-Allow the sauce to cook for an additional 3-5 minutes until it thickens slightly.
-If needed, use reserved pasta water to achieve the desired consistency.
+- Combining Ingredients: Stir in cream and season with salt and pepper.
+Let sauce cook 3–5 minutes till it’s a bit thicker.
+If it seems too thick, add reserved pasta water.

-- Serving Suggestions: Add the cooked pasta to the sauce and toss until evenly coated.
-Serve immediately, garnished with fresh basil.
+- Serving Suggestions: Toss pasta with sauce till all is coated.
+Serve hot, topped with fresh basil.

 5.3 Tips for Perfecting the Dish

-- Timing the Pasta: Make sure to cook the pasta just until al dente, as it will continue to cook slightly when mixed with the sauce.
+- Timing the Pasta: Cook pasta just al dente so it doesn’t get mushy when mixed with sauce.

-- Adjusting Flavors: Taste and adjust seasoning as needed, adding more herbs or spices based on your preference.
+- Adjusting Flavors: Taste and tweak seasoning—add more herbs or spice if you like.

-- Storage Recommendations: Store any leftovers in an airtight container in the refrigerator for up to three days.
-Reheat gently on the stove or in the microwave.
+- Storage Recommendations: Store leftovers in an airtight container in the fridge for up to three days.
+Reheat gently on stove or microwave.

 6. Variations of Creamy Tomato Pasta